pysb/pysb.github.com/content/pages/index.md

 # Authors

 PySB is primarily developed by members of the
-[Sorger Lab](https://sorger.med.harvard.edu) at Harvard Medical School and the [Lopez Lab](https://my.vanderbilt.edu/lopezlab/) at Vanderbilt University:
+[Lopez Lab](https://my.vanderbilt.edu/lopezlab/) at Vanderbilt University and the [Sorger Lab](https://sorger.med.harvard.edu) at Harvard Medical School:

 ## Vanderbilt